Lac-Mégantic rail disaster: The train

-Freight trains operated by MMA were allowed (not "permitted", see below) by regulators in Canada (Transport Canada) and the United States (Federal Railroad Administration, or FRA) to have Single Person Train Operation (SPTO, alternately OPTO) status (one operator).
+Freight trains operated by MMA were allowed (not "permitted", see below) by regulators in Canada (Transport Canada) and the United States (Federal Railroad Administration, or FRA) to have single-person train operation (SPTO, alternately OPTO) status (one operator).
 The "permit" process, which requires public input, was not followed.
-Transport Canada and the MMA entered into a negotiation process at the culmination of which, sometime before the second week of July 2012, the government allowed MMA to reduce their manpower to SPTO.
+Transport Canada and the MMA entered a negotiation process at the culmination of which, sometime before the second week of July 2012, the government allowed MMA to reduce their manpower to SPTO.
 An average of 80 tank cars per train was carried on the Lac-Mégantic route under the supervision of one person only.
 The Maine regulator had already allowed SPTO status before the first week of April 2012.

 In May 2010, former MMA engineer Jarod Briggs of Millinocket, Maine, explained to the Bangor Daily News that "so much could happen in a 12-hour shift on one of these trains, such as a washed-out track, downed trees or mechanical failure.
 What if the engineer on board were to encounter a medical problem?
 Who is going to know about it?
 If there is a fire engine or an ambulance needing to get by a train or a crossing when that happens, it could take hours."
 Briggs left MMA to work for another railway in 2007; while he described the lone crew member involved in the Lac-Mégantic derailment as "a very good engineer, one of the better on the property", he had long expressed safety concerns about MMA's overall train operations because "if you have two people watching you can catch a mistake.
 It was all about cutting, cutting, cutting."

 The Transportation Safety Board of Canada (TSB) looked at whether SPTO played a role in the accident.
 After looking at the circumstances of the night of the derailment, the investigation was not able to conclude whether having another crew member would have prevented the accident.